SteveSuv/remix-t3-stack/README.md

 # remix-t3-stack

-a full-stack TodoList example use `remix-t3-stack`, aims to bring better DX to react developers.
+A full-stack todolist example using `remix-t3-stack`, aims to bring better DX to react developers.

 # features

 - end-to-end type safe by `trpc`
-- get userinfo anywhere by `useMyUserInfo`
+- get `myUserInfo` anywhere by `useMyUserInfo`
 - type safe form with `zod` by `useZodForm`
-- no need to export `action`, just call `trpc` to mutate anywhere
+- no need to export `action` in routes, just call `trpcClient.action` to mutate anywhere
-- request with permission controll by `middleware`
+- request with permission controll by `trpc middlewares`
 - deploy to `docker` or `vercel`

 # stack